 What is a Dietitian?

-March is Nutrition month!
-We are shining a light on Medical Nutrition Therapy options offered at Inspired Health Group.
+Join us as we shine a light on Medical Nutrition Therapy options offered at Inspired Health Group.
 Registered Dietitian Nutritionist, Nicole Moretta, explains the role of a Dietitian, and how they can help you treat or manage health conditions and diseases through diet.

 What is a Dietitian?